 2. Create a Deep Work Routine:

 In order to ensure you find time for focused work, start by blocking time for it on your calendar.
 Begin by setting aside 1–2 hours at a time on your calendar for uninterrupted work.
 Newport also suggests working in the same quiet location each time and ensuring you have everything you might need for sustained success, including water and snacks.
-If you need support for building out your deep work time, our team at Workplaceless has had success using the Caveday platform and implementing the Pomodoro method.
+If you need support for building out your deep work time, our team at Workplaceless has had success using Caveday and implementing the Pomodoro method.

 3. Limit Interruptions: